neonichu/githop/README.md

 gem install githop
 ```

-to install the it and configure some settings in `~/.githop.yml`:
+to install it and configure some settings in `~/.githop.yml`:

 ```yaml
 ---